Fox News Under Fire For Using Picture Of Eagles Players Kneeling To Pray In Story About National Anthem Flap

 On the other hand, it appears that many players simply did not want to attend.
 ESPN’s Adam Schefter said that many players, including a majority of the black players, opted not to go.
 To reconcile the problem, the team owner Jeffrey Lurie reportedly wanted to send a smaller group to “avoid putting his players in a difficult spot.”

-Even the Philadelphia Mayor Jim Kenney had something to say about it, inviting the team to City Hall while criticizing the president, saying that Trump is the one that is “not a true patriot,” and that he is “a fragile egomaniac obsessed with crowd size.”
+Even Philadelphia Mayor Jim Kenney had something to say about it, inviting the team to City Hall while criticizing the president, saying that Trump is the one that is “not a true patriot,” and that he is “a fragile egomaniac obsessed with crowd size.”

 The White House held an alternate ceremony without the Eagles, which focused on patriotism rather than the Super Bowl winners.